There are two things I'm sure everybody reading this has experienced at some point:

 - Peppermint Patties

-And asked each woman to sample some candy from each bowl and rate it.
+They asked each group to sample some candy from each bowl and rate it.
 They were encouraged to eat as many candies as they’d like to achieve a “definite rating."

 After each group of women had eaten the candy, the researchers weighed the bowls to measure the difference.